 Nevertheless, at that time, I was still eager to see more of the world.
 I kept travelling from Turkey to Argentina, from India to Iceland.
 After a while, I realised I could not find everything I love all together anywhere….
 Anywhere but one place.
-This is why last summer, I finally book the flight ticket that would take me back to Bali.
+This is why, last summer, I finally booked the flight ticket that would take me back to Bali.
 Many trips around the world later, I now understand better what attracts me so much to the island of the Gods and why I needed so much to be back.
 I love Bali because…

 1 – It’s a place to look for inspiration, learnings and new starts

 I’m not the only one.
-Many people come to Bali hoping to resource their energy, to overcome a challenge in life, to learn new skills in paradise or just to find a new inspiration.
+Many people come to Bali hoping to resource their energy, to overcome a challenge in life, to learn new skills in paradise, or just to find a new inspiration.
 Without really knowing it, I think this is a mix of all of this that took me to Bali in the first place.
-I had the idea of World Adventure Divers’ blog years before but I never really did it.
+I had the idea of World Adventure Divers’ blog years before, but I never did it.
 There, the words came naturally.
 Surrounded by the beauty and the serenity of the island, my vision was finally clear.

 Whether you are interested in a meditation retreat, a cooking class or surf lessons, visitors always come back home with something new.
 During my first trip, I trained my underwater photography skills intensively and wrote my first article about diving in Amed.
 4 years later, I came back with a blogging coverage mission for World Adventure Divers.
-I’m now back as a confident and experienced travel blogger ready to take my stories of scuba diving exploration to the next level.
+I’m now back as a confident and experienced travel blogger, ready to take my stories of scuba diving exploration to the next level.

 2 – It’s one of the best scuba diving destinations in the world

 How could one of my favourite places in the world be without a decent choice of scuba diving spots?
-Even if it would have been just “nice tropical coral reef” kind of dives, I think I would still like Bali, but when a passionate underwater explorer like me stumbles upon 3 of the best dive sites in the world, how to not totally fall for Bali?
+Even if it would have been just “nice tropical coral reef” kind of dives, I think I would still like Bali, but when a passionate underwater explorer like me stumbles upon 3 of the best dive sites in the world, how not totally to fall for Bali?

 By diving in Nusa Lembongan, you can meet mola-molas (giant sunfish) and schools of manta rays.
-By diving in Tulamben, you have access from the beach to one of the most amazing WWII wrecks with an incredible macro marine life.
+By diving in Tulamben, you have access from the beach to one of the most amazing WWII wrecks with incredible macro marine life.
 Finally, by diving in Menjangan Island, you can swim among one of the most diverse and preserved coral gardens and walls in the world.

 3 – It’s easy to go off the beaten track where Bali is still Bali

-If your plan while visiting Bali is to stay in Kuta / Legian / Seminyak, it is almost sure that you’ll have a very different opinion than mine.
-On the other hand, if you want to discover Bali, it is simple, just don’t go there.
+If your plan while visiting Bali is to stay in Kuta / Legian / Seminyak, it is almost certain that you’ll have a very different opinion than mine.
+On the other hand, if you want to discover Bali, it is simple: just don’t go there.
 Alternatively, like me, because you like to make your own judgement, spend one afternoon there, hate it, and leave it.
 To be honest, I realised that Kuta had, in fact, a curious advantage: it is helping to preserve the rest of the island.
 How?
 By attracting and keeping the party-goers looking to get insanely drunk on the beach for cheap, near the airport, in a compact area.
 As a result, the remaining 90% of the island stays rather untouched by mass tourism.

 From my first trip, I rented a car and drove everywhere in Bali.
-From the moment you are north of Denpasar, crazy traffic decreases and landscapes dramatically change.
+From the moment you are north of Denpasar, crazy traffic decreases, and landscapes dramatically change.
 Even for 4 hours in a row, I am never bored to drive across the island.
-The bright green rice terraces, the monkey jungles in the mountains, the black sand coastline, the sunrise and sunsets on volcanos: all of them are more beautiful than each other.
+The bright green rice terraces, the monkey jungles in the mountains, the black sand coastline, the sunrises and sunsets on volcanos: all of them are more beautiful than each other.